mikio1998/mikio1998.github.io/_posts/2020-9-28-Improving-Firestore-Structure.md

 The structure here is price-brand-product-colorway-size.
 I plan on using dictionaries to deal with shortened abbreviations for brand names.

+Blog conclusion:
+I'm excited to start re-working my data because it will be cleaner and will perform better.
-Making the orginal database took about 3-4 days of work of planning, data collection, and data entry (so many documents I had to write a script that writes data entries).
-I'm relieved that half of it is already done.
+Making the orginal database took about 3 days of work of planning, data collection, and data entry (so much data to fill, I ended up write a script that writes data entries) so I'm relieved that half of it is already done.